shreyashkalushte/Flask-App-Cat-Dog-Classifier-using-CNN/README.md

 The problem Statement:-

-Given a set of labeled images of cats and dogs, a machine learning model is to be learnt and later it is to be used to classify a set of new images as cats or dogs.
+Given a set of labeled images of cats and dogs, a machine learning model is to be trained and later it is to be used to classify a set of new images as cats or dogs.

 Classification of images between two class cat and dog using CNN with image augmentation .
 We are using image augmentation to increase the amount of training data using augmentation by using from keras.preprocessing.image import ImageDataGenerator